Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

 \section{Introduction}

-The Boltzmann equation is the central equation of collisional kinetic theory.
+The Boltzmann equation \cite{Boltzmann 1, Boltzmann 2, cercignani boltzmann, cercignani gases} is the central equation of collisional kinetic theory.
 It is a nonlinear integro-differential equation giving the statistical description of a dilute gas in non-equilibrium in $\mathbb{R}^d$, for $d\geq 2$.
 It is given by

-where the unknown function $f:[0,\infty)\times\mathbb{R}^{d}\times\mathbb{R}^d\to\mathbb{R}$ represents the probability density of finding a molecule of the gas in position $x\in\mathbb{R}^d$, with velocity $v\in\mathbb{R}^d$, at time $t\geq 0$, and $f_0:\mathbb{R}^{d}\times\mathbb{R}^d\to\mathbb{R}$ is the initial probability density of the gas.
+where the unknown function $f:[0,\infty)\times\mathbb{R}^{d}\times\mathbb{R}^d\to\mathbb{R}$ represents the probability density of finding a molecule of the gas in position $x\in\mathbb{R}^d$, with velocity $v\in\mathbb{R}^d$, at time $t\geq 0$.
 The expression $Q_2(f,f)$ on the right hand side of \eqref{intro-standard Boltzmann} is the collisional operator which is an appropriate quadratic integral operator acting on $f$, taking into account \textbf{binary} interactions of a pair of gas particles.
 Its exact form depends on the type of interaction between particles.
 Since the gas is assumed to be very dilute, interactions among three particles or higher order interactions are neglected due to much lower probability of occurring compared to binary.

 However, when the gas is dense enough, higher order interactions are much more likely to happen, therefore they produce a significant effect to the evolution of the gas and one needs to take them into consideration.
 An example of such a situation is a colloid, which is a homogeneous non-crystalline substance consisting of either large molecules or ultramicroscopic particles of one substance dispersed through a second substance.
-As pointed out in \cite{ref 26}, interactions among three particles seriously contribute to the grand potential of a colloidal gas, therefore they play a crucial role in its evolution.
-A surprising but very important result of \cite{ref 26} is that interactions among three interacting particles actually depend on the sum of the distances between particles, as opposed to depending on different geometric configurations among interacting particles.
+As pointed out in \cite{ref 26}, multi-interactions among particles significantly contribute to the grand potential of a colloidal gas and are modeled by a sum of higher order interaction terms.
+A surprising but very important result of \cite{ref 26} is that interactions among three particles actually depend on the sum of the distances between particles, as opposed to depending on different geometric configurations among interacting particles.
 This observation is apparently of invaluable computational importance since it significantly simplifies numerical calculations on three particle interactions.
 The results of \cite{ref 26} have been further verified experimentally e.g. \cite{imp3} and numerically e.g. \cite{imp4}.